What to Expect in the Latest Version of Selenium 4

 Looking Back on Selenium Releases

-Here’s a look at the monumental Selenium releases through the years:
+Here is a timeline looking back at the monumental Selenium releases through the years:

 2004: Selenium is launched.